-In the event that an investor redeems shares prior to the end of the Performance Fee period, any accrued but unpaid Performance Fee relating to those shares shall be crystalized and paid to the Management Company at the latest at the last Valuation Day of the relevant year.
+In the event that an investor redeems shares prior to the end of the Performance Period, any accrued but unpaid Performance Fee relating to those shares shall be crystalized and paid to the Management Company at the latest at the last Valuation Day of the relevant year.

-If the Investment Management Agreement with an Investment Manager entitled to a performance fee is terminated before the end of any performance period, the performance fee in respect of such performance period will be calculated and paid as if the date of termination was the end of the relevant performance period.
+If the investment management agreement with an investment manager entitled to a performance fee is terminated before the end of any performance period, the performance fee in respect of such performance period will be calculated and paid as if the date of termination was the end of the relevant Performance Period.